Free micro:bits workshops for primary schools

 The Government’s revised national curriculum for England from September 2014 has started to put the spotlight on Computing.
 It places significant emphasis on teaching children how to write code.

-Pupils aged five to seven will be expected to "understand what algorithms are" and to "create and debug simple programs".
-By the age of 11, pupils will have to "design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems".
+Pupils aged five to seven are expected to "understand what algorithms are" and to "create and debug simple programs".
+By the age of 11, pupils have to "design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems".

 'Year 8 is too late'

 ‘Year 8 is too late’ is the clear message when it comes to inspiring and encouraging children to learn programming and coding skills.